TaihouKai/PBK_Test/README.md

-# Rerandomizable PublicKey Encryption for Contact Tracing System DEMO
+# Rerandomizable BLS Signature for Contact Tracing System DEMO

 ## Prerequisites
 > You don't have to manually install these by yourself except Android Studio.
 They come with Android Studio.